 RSO 373 Social Deviance (3.0 credits): Analytical study of deviance and social control.
 Survey of theories relating to deviance, conformity and social control.
 Importance of the concept of deviance in regulating human behavior in organized society; effects of stigma on interaction processes.
 We will address questions such as: Why do people deviate?
 Why do we label certain behaviors as deviant and not others?
 Who labels whom deviant and why?
 We will also discuss how social status affect deviant behavior.
 We will explore how formal and informal agents of social control respond to deviance.
 Topics to be examined include - media and social construction of crime and deviance, and the different forms of deviance.
 Prerequisite: RSO 204 or RSO 201.
-Offered: Alternate years - Fall or Spring Semester.

 RSO 374 Non-Institutional Treatment Offenders (3.0 credits): Critical examination and analysis of trends in the treatment of criminal offenders in the community with major focus on community treatment centers, halfway houses, furlough programs, drug treatment centers, and community responsibility in the treatment process.
 Prerequisite: RSO 201 or RSO 204.
-Offered: Fall Semester.

 RSO 404 Social Movements and Change (3.0 credits): Examination of historical and contemporary social movements and their contribution to social change.
 Consideration of strategies of organizing and coordinating social movements.
 Theoretical approaches to the explanation of social movements.
 Prerequisite: RSO 201.
-Offered: Summer Semester based on demand.

 RSO 409 Urbanization and Crime Behavior (3.0 credits): A critical examination of the modernization and urbanization processes and their relations to criminal conduct.
 Differential effects of these processes on ethnic and cultural groups in today's urban American Society.
 The dynamic nature of both processes on diverse populations in the community.
 We will also examine immigration and crime, and the impact of globalization on criminal behavior.
 Prerequisite: RSO 204.
-Offered: Alternate years - Fall or Spring Semester.

 RSO 416 Analysis Eth Min Offender (A - Designation) (3.0 credits): Study and evaluation of the social, psychological, and cultural aspects of the ethnic minority offender.
 Special emphasis given to crime prevention; community values and morals; law enforcement, adjudication, and corrections relationships.
 Prerequisite: RSO 201 or RSO 204.
-Offered: Alternate years - Fall or Spring Semester.

 RSO 443 The Harrisburg Internship Semester (THIS) (15 Credits): The Harrisburg Internship Semester is a unique opportunity offered by PASSHE for a qualified student to get hands-on experience working in a state government agency.
 The student will spend the entire semester in Harrisburg under the supervision of a local instructor - who will maintain frequent contact with the Cheyney University internship supervisor.
 Prerequisite: Junior/Senior Status and 3.0 or above GPA.
-Offered: Fall and Spring, based on student demand.

 RSO 472 Senior Seminar Criminal Justice (W - Designation) (3.0 credits): Advanced studies of selected topics in sociology including theoretical and methodological issues through completion of an original research project.
 Exploration of professions aligned with a Social Relations degree concentrating in sociology; professional skills development including resume and cover letter writing and interview techniques.
 Required for majors.
 Prerequisite: RSO 201 or RSO 204 and Senior Status.
-Offered: Fall Semester.

 RSO 475 Senior Seminar Sociology (W - Designation) (3.0 credits): Advanced studies of selected topics in sociology including theoretical and methodological issues through completion of an original research project.
 Exploration of professions aligned with a Social Relations degree concentrating in sociology; professional skills development including resume and cover letter writing and interview techniques.
 Required for majors.
 Prerequisite: RSO 201 or RSO 204 and Senior Status.
-Offered: Fall Semester.

 RSO 481 Special Topics in Sociology I (3.0 credits): This course covers selected topics in Sociology.
 Topics include recent developments in the field and/or subject matter not covered in existing courses.
 Prerequisite: RSO 201.
-Offered: Subject to demand.